Exploring the Robustness of stabilizing controls for stochastic quantum evolutions: Robustness of open-loop stabilization

 Suppose now the conditions \textbf{AR} are satisfied.
 Based on \textit{Dissipation - Induced Decomposition} technique \cite{ticozzi2012hamiltonian}, we can establish that in fact $\mathcal{H}_S$ remains GES almost surely for the perturbed system~\eqref{Eq:SME-P} with at most the exception of a set of zero measure (in the Lebesgue sense).
 The necessary tools and the proof of the key instrumental result are presented in the appendix, in order to avoid a rather lengthy detour.
-We can summarize the relevant conclusion in the following. \begin{proposition} Suppose that $\lambda>0$ and \textbf{AR} is satisfied.
-Then, $\mathcal{H}_S$ remains GES in mean and almost surely for the perturbed system for almost all values of $\alpha,\beta,\gamma.$~\eqref{Eq:SME-P}. \end{proposition}
+We can summarize the relevant conclusion in the following. \begin{proposition} Suppose that $\lambda>0$ and \emph{\textbf{AR}} is satisfied.
+Then, $\mathcal{H}_S$ remains GES in mean and almost surely for the perturbed system~\eqref{Eq:SME-P} for almost all values of $\alpha,\beta,\gamma.$ \end{proposition}

-\textit{Proof.} { For constant $u$, the results of \cite{benoist2017exponential} ensure that proving GES in mean is sufficient to prove GES both in mean and a.s. for the perturbed system, and that GAS in mean is equivalent to GES in mean.
-The result then follows from a direct application of Theorem \ref{thm:genericgas}, which is proved in the appendix, with $x=(\alpha,\beta,\gamma).$ } $\square$
+\textit{Proof.} For constant $u$, the results of \cite{benoist2017exponential} ensure that proving GES in mean is sufficient to prove GES both in mean and almost surely for the perturbed system, and that GAS in mean is equivalent to GES in mean.
+The result then follows from a direct application of Theorem \ref{thm:genericgas}, which is proved in the appendix, with $x=(\alpha,\beta,\gamma).$ $\square$